How long will $400k last in retirement: a complete guide

 Can you retire at 50 with $400k?

-If this doesn’t seem like enough to cover your needs and expenses, you still have a few options (short of working until traditional retirement age):
+If this doesn’t seem possible, you still have a few options (short of working until the traditional retirement age):

 • Semi-retire at 50, but keep working part-time, supplementing your income from savings.